Sonicgamer2000Alt/FCReimagined-B-Sides-Gripou-Take/README.md

-# Friday Night Funkin' - Corrupted B Sides Engine
+# Corruption Reimagined B-Sides Engine Gripou Take
 Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
 Also aiming to be an easier alternative to newbie coders.

 ## Installation: